- Clerk Name: Ian Charlton

 Dorian is a specialist in Financial Remedy matters - his skills encompass driven and guided practical advice to problem solving and detailed preparation and cross-examination in all aspects of financial work.

-Dorian has experience in conducting claims where there are assets of substance [up to £40 million], trust assets, business interests, intervening parties, a foreign or jurisdictional element, estates and also where there are aspects of conduct or asset dissipation raised before or within the proceedings.
+Dorian has experience in conducting claims where there are assets of substance [up to £40 million], trust assets, business interests, intervening parties, cryptocurrency, a foreign or jurisdictional element, estates and also where there are aspects of conduct or asset dissipation raised before or within the proceedings.
 Dorian also conducts cases involving inheritance provision, TOLATA and Schedule 1 Children Act Claims.